A Machine Learning Tool to Analyse Spectroscopic Changes in High-Dimensional Data: Results

 \subsubsection{UV Resonance Raman Spectroscopy}

-UVRR spectroscopy is a powerful tool for detecting structural changes in organic biomolecules, such as proteins and peptides, without the need for any chemical label \cite{asamoto2019uv}.
-Compared to spontaneous Raman spectroscopy using visible excitation sources, the UVRR technique offers undeniable advantages.
-The visible Raman profiles of proteins typically result in a complex superposition of several signals, making analysis difficult.
-Thanks to the selective resonance enhancement achieved by appropriately tuning the excitation wavelength in the deep UV range (200-300 nm), UVRR spectra of proteins can be simplified, and the signals arising from selected chromophores or molecular portions of the molecule can be more easily disentangled \cite{oladepo2011elucidating,xu2008hen,jakubek2018ultraviolet}.
-In this regard, using Synchrotron Radiation (SR) as an excitation source for UVRR experiments provides the added advantage of fine-tuning the excitation wavelength to select the best working conditions for the system under investigation \cite{catalini2021hydrogen,catalini2019aqueous,gomez2022amide}.
-Additionally, the high sensitivity of the UVRR technique is crucial for investigating proteins in more diluted conditions compared to visible Raman spectroscopy while maintaining satisfactory quality in the spectra.
-This, in turn, provides the opportunity to simultaneously extract information from the UVRR spectra of proteins in aqueous solutions, both from the Raman signals attributed to the polypeptide solute and the water molecules in the hydration shell \cite{punihaole2015uv,catalini2019aqueous}.
+UVRR spectroscopy is a valuable tool for identifying structural changes in organic biomolecules, such as proteins and peptides, without the need for chemical labels \cite{asamoto2019uv}.
+Compared to spontaneous Raman spectroscopy with visible excitation sources, UVRR offers clear advantages.
+Proteins' visible Raman profiles often produce complex superpositions of multiple signals, complicating analysis.
+By tuning the excitation wavelength in the deep UV range (200-300 nm) to achieve selective resonance enhancement, UVRR spectra of proteins can be simplified, making it easier to distinguish signals from specific chromophores or parts of the molecule \cite{oladepo2011elucidating, xu2008hen, jakubek2018ultraviolet}.
+Using synchrotron radiation (SR) as an excitation source further enhances UVRR experiments by allowing for the precise tuning of the excitation wavelength to achieve optimal conditions \cite{catalini2021hydrogen, catalini2019aqueous, gomez2022amide}.
+Additionally, UVRR's high sensitivity is crucial for examining proteins in more dilute solutions than those required by visible Raman spectroscopy, all while maintaining high spectral quality.
+This enables the extraction of information from UVRR spectra of proteins in aqueous solutions, capturing signals from both the polypeptide solute and the water molecules in the hydration shell \cite{punihaole2015uv, catalini2019aqueous}.

-We collect the UVRR spectra for Fib in PBS buffer, both in the presence and absence of NPs, using 226 nm as the excitation source (Fig. \ref{fgr:spectra} a-c).
-This excitation energy falls within the absorption range of the aromatic rings of Tyrosine (Tyr) and Tryptophan (Trp) residues, resulting in UVRR spectra of Fib that are predominantly characterized by the vibrational signals of these aromatic amino acids \cite{oladepo2011elucidating, chi1998uv} (Fig. \ref{fgr:spectra} a).
+We collect the UVRR spectra of Fib in PBS buffer, both with and without NPs, using 226 nm as the excitation source (Fig. \ref{fgr:spectra} a-c).
+This excitation energy falls within the absorption range of the aromatic rings of Tyrosine (Tyr) and Tryptophan (Trp) residues, producing UVRR spectra of Fib that are mainly characterized by the vibrational signals of these aromatic amino acids \cite{oladepo2011elucidating, chi1998uv} (Fig. \ref{fgr:spectra} a).